 In 2014 he starred as Eli in Channel 4 drama series ‘Glue’, as one of a group of young travellers investigating the death of his brother.
 Also in 2014 he played director John Boorman’s younger self in ‘Queen and Country’, the sequel to Boorman’s 1987 critically acclaimed Golden Globe winning ‘Hope and Glory’.
 Prior to that he starred opposite Helen McCrory as her youthful lover Aaron in the hit ITV drama series ‘Leaving’.
 On the strength of these performances, Screen International declared him one of its ‘Stars of Tomorrow’ in 2014.

-He has a native London accent which he uses regularly in his work, as well as neutral and RP.
-He is also used to performing in a range of American accents including generic American, New York and 1940s American, across shows such as Tramps, Green Room, Only Living Boy in New York, Masters of the Air, Mobile Homes and Boys in the Boat.
+Callum has a native London accent which he uses regularly in his work, as well as neutral and RP.
+He is also very confident in a range of American accents including generic American, New York and 1940s American, across shows such as Tramps, Green Room, Only Living Boy in New York, Masters of the Air, Mobile Homes and Boys in the Boat.

 The Boys in the Boat (Film, 2023) – 'Joe Rantz', MGM/United Artists Releasing

 Fantastic Beasts: The Secrets of Dumbledore (Film, 2022) – 'Theseus Scamander', Warner Bros

 The Last Letter from your Lover (Film, 2021) – 'Anthony O'Hare', Netflix

 Emma (Film, 2020) (Film, 2020) – 'Frank Knightley', Universal Pictures

 The Capture (TV, 2019) – 'Lance Corporal Shaun Emery', BBC One

 Fantastic Beasts: The Crimes of Grindelwald (Film, 2018) – 'Theseus Scamander', Warner Bros